 On the Wikis page, access a wiki's menu and select Edit.
 Make your changes and select Submit.

-When a user edits a wiki page, the page is locked for two minutes to prevent others from editing the same page.
-Users are informed that another user is currently editing the page.
-The lock expires regardless of a user's activity/inactivity.
-After two minutes, another user can start editing the page and a new lock is placed on the page.
+When someone edits a wiki page, the page is locked for two minutes to prevent others from editing the same page.
+You're informed that someone is currently editing the page.
+The lock expires regardless of activity/inactivity.
+After two minutes, another course member can start editing the page and a new lock is placed on the page.

 The lock feature or duration can't be changed.